therapyroute/mcp-flowise/README.md

 ### Using `uvx` from GitHub

-The easiest way to run the server is via `uvx`, which installs and executes the package directly from the GitHub repository.
+The easiest way to run the server is via `uvx`, which installs and executes the package directly from the GitHub repository:

 ```bash
 uvx --from git+https://github.com/matthewhand/mcp-flowise mcp-flowise